 And knowing that in the alpha-1 state, after starting of operations that have given prior constructions, succeed in establishing linkages between terms of the field as if they were offered independently of any operative link (which is what happens in the Formal and Natural sciences), the alpha-2 methodologies do not emanate from connections prior to any operation, but the operation themselves, but progressing to determinate sheath contexts of these same operations, capable of establishing not operative linkages, structures or processes between the terms of the field.
-The links, structures or certain processes, or are generic to the social and natural fields, and in this case we are talking about I-alpha-2 methodologies, either are specific of social fields, and in this case we are talking about II-alpha-2 methodologies.
+The links, structures or certain processes, or are generic to the social and natural fields, and in this case we are talking about I-alpha-2 methodologies.
 And this point, we repeat, is essential to take up another time to Rubin and his development of the TLV of Marx.

 2.b.4.
-Matter, form and truth in the Theory of Labor-Value in Marx and Rubin
+Matter, form and truth in the Theory of Labor-Value in Marx and Rubin pretensions of this article.
+We summarize the gnoseology of the capitalist economic system according to Marx-Rubin's TLV.